One of the cheapest climbing shoes… although that’s not necessarily a good thing!

 ADVANCED CLIMBERS: If this isn’t your first time at the rodeo, you will probably want to check out our article on the best bouldering shoes for intermediate and advanced climbers.

 OUR TOP PICK

-There had been an unfilled gap when it came to the beginner/intermediate climbers who are looking to push themselves, but aren’t quite ready yet for the ultra-aggressive, downturned bouldering shoe.
+There had been an unfilled gap when it came to the beginner/intermediate climbers looking to move away from rentals and low performance shoes push but weren’t quite ready yet for the ultra-aggressive, downturned, bouldering shoes.

 Enter the Scarpa Arpia.
-The Arpia sports a slightly downturned profile and mildly asymmetrical shape, providing confidence in edging ability on vertical and overhung terrain, without the extreme of bunching toes.
-A moderately tensioned rand runs behind the heel and around the foot providing some additional support and precision to the big toe.
-This balance also continues in to the midsole with a moderately supple construction: supportive enough to stand on edges but soft enough to smear.
+The Arpia has a slightly downturned profile and mildly asymmetrical shape, providing confidence in edging ability on vertical and overhung terrain, without the extreme bunching of the toes.
+A moderately tensioned rand runs behind the heel and around the foot, providing some additional support and precision to the toe box.
+The balance between comfort and performance continues into the midsole with a moderately supple construction: supportive enough to stand on edges but soft enough to smear.

 You shouldn’t have to compromise comfort with these, so don’t go overboard on the downsizing.
 Size these shoes down about a half size from street shoe size.
 Do make sure they are relatively snug as they will stretch a bit.